top of page

 ree

 On our last evening, we caught a bus into the city centre as we wanted to see what was beyond the tourist strip and all the theme parks.
-Nothing much, I can report, and actually lots of low-coast housing close to the centre that was quite depressing.
-That's the bit the tourists don't see, the poverty away from Disney kitsch.
+Nothing much, I can report.
+We drove past endless low-cost housing once we'd left all the Disney and convention centre stuff behind.
+It was all rather depressing.
+That's the part the tourists don't see, the poverty away from Disney kitsch.
 It made me feel sad.

 Later, we took the International Drive bus to an outlet mall for final shopping and dinner.
 The bus at the time was $1 for unlimited travel up what is effectively the Orlando version of the Las Vegas Strip.
 We missed the bus on the way back and decided to walk.
 It was a long way to the hotel but nice in the cool of the evening.